chengwei121/Weather_Api/README.md

 ## Usage

-1. Enter a city name in the search box (e.g., "Penang")
+1. Enter a city name in the search box
 2. Press enter or click the search button
-3. View detailed weather information including:
+3. View detailed weather information for the selected location
-   - Current temperature
-   - Weather condition
-   - Wind speed and direction
-   - Humidity
-   - Cloud cover
-   - UV Index
-   - Visibility
-   - "Feels like" temperature

 ## Contributing